 In 2016 after seven years working as the head sommelier of the famed bistro Le Chateaubriand in Paris, Seb moved to Vallabrix in the Gard to begin making wine.

 When Seb was younger, every Saturday he’d find himself drinking in the cave of a friend’s father until the wee hours.
-This went on for quite a while and eventually Seb deiced that if he was going to continue drinking wine until five o’clock in the morning, then perhaps he should learn how to make it.
+Eventually Seb decided that if he was going to continue drinking wine until five o’clock in the morning, then perhaps he should learn how to make it.
 He ended up working with René Mosse in the Loire for four years and discovered the world of natural wine.

 Seb fell in love with the Gard because within a relatively small area, you find an incredibly diverse number of grapes, climates and soils.

 He started tending his own parcels in 2018 and today farms a total of ten hectares of vines, divided in two parts.
 The first sees Grenache, Syrah and Sauvignon planted on rolling hills outside the village of Vallabrix over old alluvial deposits from the Rhône.
 The other is planted on the plains outside the village of Bourdic, where the soils are predominantly clay and limestone, with a single parcel planted over a thick vein of blue marl.
 The grapes from each of the villages are usually vinified separately, to respect the differences in climate and soil.